 Concerning pottery datasets the Kerameikos85 initiative follows lessons learned in the development of Nomisma and aims to develop a thesaurus that defines domain concepts with URIs and RDF for representing and sharing pottery data across disparate systems.
 The initiative has been introduced with a paper at the CAA 2014 conference in Paris that demonstrates the potential (Gruber & Smith 2015), followed by a roundtable on LOD applied to pottery databases at the CAA 2015 conference in Siena (Gruber et al. 2015).
-Initially Kerameikos focuses on concepts within Greek black- and red-
+Initially Kerameikos focuses on concepts within Greek black- and redfigure pottery, to be extended to other fields of pottery studies.
+See also the case study presented by Thiery (2014) on a LOD approach to simian ware, linking potters, pots and places.